riceissa/issarice.com/wiki/firefox.md

 # Extensions

 - Decentraleyes
-- DOM Inspector
 - HTTPS Everywhere
-- It's All Text!
-- NoScript
 - Privacy Badger
-- ScrapBook X
 - uBlock Origin
-- Ubuntu Modifications (came with Ubuntu)
-- VimFx
+- uMatrix (I removed the 1st-party allow rules so that it behaves more like NoScript.
+On Chrome I have 1st-party enabled by default.)
 - Web Developer (for viewing the generated HTML source)
-- Zotero
+- Zotero Connector

-Due to a recent Firefox upgrade, many of the plugins are now marked as "Legacy".
+Due to the Firefox 57 upgrade, several of the plugins I used to use were marked as "Legacy" and are not usable.
+In particular, NoScript was at first unavailable, then available under the new extensions system in a new form.
+I didn't like the new interface so I switched to uMatrix.

 # Bookmarklets